Bram-Simon/mosna_documentation/docs/source/how_to_guides.rst

 - ``n_edges=3`` ensures that each node has at least 3 connections
 - ``trim_dist`` defines the maximum allowed edge length, in this case 150
 - ``trim_dist_ratio=2`` sets distance ratio to help define which edges need to be removed

+With ``trim_dist_ratio`` set to two, as in the example above, any edge with length above twice the third shortest edge are removed.

 **Color Mapping**